Aeroacoustics of Twin Rectangular Jets Including Screech: Large-eddy Simulations with Experimental Validation: Results and Discussion

 \subsection{SPOD analysis and twin-jet coupling modes}

 Spatial cross-correlation analysis is simple yet powerful to determine the coupling modes of the twin jets~\cite{knast2018,jeun2021}.
-Nevertheless, this approach cannot resolve multiple modes that possibly exist at many different frequencies and is not suitable to investigate mode-switching of jet screech and so on.
-In this regard we perform SPOD analysis using various flow variables data obtained from the high-fidelity simulations to examine dominant coherent flow structures at frequencies of our interests, i.e., the fundamental screech frequency and its harmonics.
-In this sense SPOD analysis is limited only to the two over-expanded cases which include screech.
+Nevertheless, this approach cannot resolve multiple modes that possibly exist at many different frequencies and is not suitable to investigate mode-switching of jet screech.
+In this regard we perform SPOD analysis using various flow variables data obtained from the high-fidelity simulations to examine dominant coherent flow structures at frequencies of interest, i.e., the fundamental screech frequency and its harmonics.
+SPOD analysis is therefore limited only to the two over-expanded cases which include (relatively) strong screech.
 However, it is found that SPOD analysis of the NPR = 2.5 jets produces energy spectra and mode shapes that greatly resemble those yielded for NPR = 3.
-Hence, we herein decide to discuss SPOD analysis for the NPR = 3 twin jets only, as this case generates much louder screech tones.
+Hence, we discuss SPOD analysis for the NPR = 3 twin jets only, as this case generates much louder screech tones.

-The probe points are distributed in either the minor or major axis planes with a uniform spacing of $\Delta x = \Delta y = \Delta z = 0.05h$.
-The probe planes range from $x/h$ = 0 to 30 in the streamwise direction and from -5 to 5, respectively in the cross-streamwise directions.
+The probe points are distributed in either the minor or major axis planes with a uniform spacing of $\Delta x$ = $\Delta y$ = $\Delta z$ = 0.05$h$.
+The probe planes range from $x/h$ = 0 to 30 in the streamwise direction and from -5 to 5 in the cross-streamwise directions, respectively.
 The sampling frequency in the experiments can be recovered by applying Hann windows over several blocks of the LES data with 75\% overlapping, in a similar way we perform post-processing of the FW-H data.
-The flow data are collected from these planes over 1,400 acoustic time units, totaling four SPOD modes at each frequency.
+The flow data are collected from these planes over 1,400 acoustic time units, totaling six SPOD modes at each frequency.

+To identify 3D coupling modes of the twin jets, SPOD analysis is performed in both the major and minor axis planes.
+First, in the minor axis plane taken at each jet center ($z/h$ = $\pm$1.75), SPOD analysis is applied to the fluctuating pressure and transverse ($y$-) velocity data.
+In these cases SPOD analysis is expected to produce dominant leading modes, which represent flow structures related to the strong screech tones and jet flapping motions influenced by the twin-jet coupling in the minor direction.
+In contrast, SPOD analysis based on the out-of-plane ($z$-) fluctuating velocities may not be very useful to investigate the coupling modes in this direction.